-The Specialist Community Public Health Nursing course is designed to enable students to achieve both the professional and academic competencies required for the practice of Specialist Community Public Health Nursing, with NMC registration of either Health Visiting or School Nursing.
+Achieve both the professional and academic competencies required for the practice of Specialist Community Public Health Nursing, with Nursing and Midwifery Council (NMC) registration of either Health Visiting or School Nursing.

 Location: De Montfort University